accessibility/Axioms/README.md

 ## Design
 - **User-centered design isn’t going to give you as inclusive a result as user-led design.** Design with - not for - people with disabilities.
 - **Without an inclusion lens, digital solutions are brittle.** Permanent disabilities about hit 15% of the population.
-Temporary and situational disabilities effect us all.
+Temporary and situational disabilities affect us all.
 Thinking about accessibility early helps reduce the higher costs of remediating older implementations.
 - **Design for the extremes of humanity.** If you start with the starburst of humanity it will be easier to meet WCAG later.
 Products and services that are built for the 80/20 Rule (Pareto Principle) are harder to make inclusive afterwards.
 - **Uncomplicated interfaces are easier to make accessible, more usable, and will be simpler to maintain.**
 - **Keep it simple.** Start with sound document structure.
 On the web that means semantic HTML and adding WAI-ARIA if the semantics can't be added through HTML.
 Use CSS to solve visual layout issues and JavaScript to enhance behavior.